 Behavioral Health Court

 Enrollment in the Behavioral Health Court is voluntary.
-The Behavioral Health Court team consists of a program manager, a clinical service coordinator, a public defender, an assistant district attorney and four probation officers who oversee the program and have special expertise working with individuals with mental illness.
-Depending upon their progress, defendants spend between three months to a year in the Behavioral Health Court program.
+The Behavioral Health Court team consists of a program manager, a case manager, a public defender, an assistant district attorney and a probation officer who oversee the program and have special expertise working with individuals with mental illness.
+The program is also contracted with local treatment providers to ensure that all participants are receiving clinically appropriate mental health and substance abuse treatment.
+Depending upon their progress, defendants spend between six months to a year in the Behavioral Health Court program.

 Additional information can be obtained by contacting the Metropolitan Court Behavioral Health Division at (505) 938-4272.